raul23/pyebooktools/README.rst

 `:star:`

-  If you only install **calibre** among these dependencies, you can still have a functioning program that will allow you to do the important tasks of organizing and managing your ebook collections:
+  If you only install **calibre** among these dependencies, you can still have a functioning program that will still organize and manage your ebook
+  collections:

   * fetching metadata from online sources will work: by default `calibre` comes with Amazon and Google sources among others